 • Carving and presentation: Carving the ham before the turkey means that it will be sliced and potentially lose some of its aesthetic appeal by the time it is served alongside the turkey.

-See also How long to cook thick cut bacon in air fryer
+See also How to cook goose meat

 Ultimately, the decision of whether to cook ham before turkey depends on your priorities, preferences, and the logistics of your kitchen.
 Consider factors such as time, flavors, cross-contamination risks, serving temperature, oven space, timing, and presentation to make the best choice for your holiday meal.